aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 The CloudFormation stack can deploy a CloudWatch Logs group and a CloudWatch dashboard to provide observability on Bedrock invocations.
  This will show the number of requests made using Bedrock Guardrails, the number of blocked requests, and the number of Bedrock tokens consumed.
 These resources will be deployed if the CloudFormation stack parameter CreateBedrockInvocationLogs is set to yes.

 When this option is enabled, the stack deploys a Lambda custom resource that will update the Bedrock invocation logging setting for the account with a new IAM role and CloudWatch Logs group.
-This will override any existing Bedrock invocation logging setting.
-For this reason, the default value for the CreateBedrockInvocationLogs is no.
+This will overwrite any existing Bedrock invocation logging setting in the account.
+For this reason, the default value for the ```CreateBedrockInvocationLogs``` parameter is "no".
+Set the parameter to "yes" if you are sure you will not interfere with existing Bedrock invocation logging in the account.

 The screenshot below shows an example of the CloudWatch dashboard.

 ![image info](images/bedrock_invocations_dashboard_screenshot.png)

 By enabling Bedrock invocation logging, you will be able to see the details of all Bedrock requests, including the content of the request and the response.
-These are available in the log group created by the CloudFormation stack which can be found by searching CloudWatch log groups for "bedrock-invocation".
+These are available in the log group created by the CloudFormation stack which can be found by searching CloudWatch log groups for ```bedrock-invocation```.
 For Q&A requests, the Bedrock Guardrail status is also included in the logs.
 Summarization requests made to Bedrock during document ingestion do not include Guardrails actions as these are made without a Guardrail.

 ## Markdown S3 key to weblink reference feature

-In a case where markdown formatted source documents in S3 are also the source for a web site accessible to users, the references provided by the Streamlit user interface can optionally be configured to be clickable links to the target web pages.
-This can help provide a better user experience in this use case by enabling one-click access to references.
+This feature is for special use cases where markdown formatted source documents in S3 are also the source for a web site accessible to users.
+By using this feature, the references provided by the Streamlit user interface can be configured as clickable links to the target web pages.
+This can help provide a better user experience by enabling one-click access to references.

-To use this feature, set the parameters below in the file /containers/streamlit/rag_search.cfg
+To use this feature, set the parameters below in the file ```/containers/streamlit/rag_search.cfg```

-- use_s3_key_to_weblink_conversion – Sets the feature on or off based on the Boolean value True or False.
+- ```use_s3_key_to_weblink_conversion``` – Sets the feature on or off based on the Boolean value True or False.
 When set to True, the feature is enabled.

-- s3_key_prefix_to_remove – Sets the portion of the S3 prefix to remove from markdown file S3 keys.
+- ```s3_key_prefix_to_remove``` – Sets the portion of the S3 prefix to remove from markdown file S3 keys.

-- weblink_prefix – Sets the prefix to add to the S3 key value after the s3_key_to_remove is removed.
+- ```weblink_prefix``` – Sets the prefix to add to the S3 key value after the ```s3_key_to_remove``` is removed.

-- s3_key_suffix_to_remove – Sets the S3 key suffix to remove.
+- ```s3_key_suffix_to_remove``` – Sets the S3 key suffix to remove.

-- weblink_suffix – Sets the suffix to add to the S3 key value after the s3_key_suffix_to_remove is removed.
+- ```weblink_suffi```x – Sets the suffix to add to the S3 key value after the ```s3_key_suffix_to_remove``` is removed.

 ## Cleanup

 To clean up, perform the following steps:

-1. Empty the S3 document bucket – In the S3 console, select the bucket created by the CloudFormation stack, click the Empty button and confirm.
+**1. Empty the S3 document bucket** – In the S3 console, select the bucket created by the CloudFormation stack, click the Empty button and confirm.

-2. If a SageMaker domain was created, it must be deleted with the following procedure:
+**2. In deveopment and testing mode the SageMaker domain must be deleted with the following procedure:**

     a.
 Shut down Studio – If SageMaker Studio is running for a user created under the demonstration domain, shut it down by selecting Shut Down under the File menu and then selecting Shutdown All.